tristangdwl/tristangdwl.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-And welcome to my W.I.P. website!
-I am a PhD Student in mathematics at the Courant Institute of Mathematical Sciences in New York.
-I have been conducting my research under the supervision of Mike O'Neil in the Fast algorithms at Courant group.
-My research currently focuses on several aspects of solving elliptic surface PDEs.
+I am a William H. Kruskal Instructor in the Committee for Computation and Applied Mathematics in the Department of Statistics at the University of Chicago.
+My research lies at the interface of numerical computation and applied analysis.
+My recent work includes the study of new integral equation methods for studying topological insulators, a new integral equation method for solving elliptic PDEs on surfaces, and a study of the regularity of the Laplace-Beltrami equation on piecewise smooth surfaces.